 Table 2-1.
-Elements of the Environmental Management System (EMS) and their Relationship to OHSAS 18001 and Integrated Safety Management
+Elements of the Environmental Management System (EMS) and their Relationship to OHSAS 18001 and Integrated Safety Management (ISM) - Review of EMS Implementation at RNI. (continued)

-ISO 14001 EMS Clause OHSAS 18001 Clause ISM Guiding Principle and Core Function 4.3.3 Objectives Targets and Programs 4.3.3 Objectives Core function 1: Define the scope of work Guiding principle 5: Identify ES&H standards and re- 4.3.4 OH&S management program(s) quirements s designed to develop, align, balance, and implen e developed by fiscal year (FY).
-The following obj nent the Laboratory's strategic objectives, including envi- ectives and targets in FY07 included: Continually improving the EMS Improving compliance in targeted areas Integrating pollution prevention into work planning Improving communications, trust, and relationships with stakeholders on environmental programs and issues Fully implementing the BNL Groundwater Protection Management Program Ensuring responsible stewardship of natural and historical resources on site Implementing environmental restoration projects efficiently cessfully implement both Laboratory-wide prog rams and facility-specific programs.
-BNL has im Laboratory also has a budgeting system designed and targets and commit the necessary resources to suc- plemented a Pollution Prevention Program to conserve to ensure that priorities are balanced and that resources 4.4.1 Resources, roles, responsibilities and authority 4.4.1 Structure and responsibility Core function 1: Define the scope of work Guiding principle 1: Line manager is clearly responsible for ES&H Guiding principle 2: Clear ES&H roles and responsibilities Guiding principle 4: Balanced priorities technical support personnel assist the line org is required to develop a Roles, Responsibilitie anizations with developing and meeting their env ental protection.
-Environmental and waste managemen vironmental responsibilities.
-Every Laboratory employee ment signed by the employee, their supervisor, and the e included in these documents.
-4.4.2 Competence, training, and awareness 4.4.2 Training, awareness, and competence Core function 4: Perform work within controls
+SO 14001 EMS Clause OHSAS 18001 Clause ISM Guiding Principle and Core Function 4.3.3 Objectives Targets and Programs 4.3.3 Objectives Core function 1: Define the scope of work Guiding principle 5: Identify ES&H standards and re- 4.3.4 OH&S management program(s) quirements are developed by fiscal year (FY).
+The following obj nent the Laboratory's strategic objectives, including envi- ectives and targets in FY08 included:

+Organizations within BNL develop action plans detailing how they will achieve their objectives and targets and commit the necessary resources to successfully implement both Laboratory-wide programs and facility-specific programs.
+BNL has implemented a Pollution Prevention Program to conserve resources and minimize waste generation.
+The Laboratory also has a budgeting system designed to ensure that priorities are balanced and that resources essential to the implementation and control of the EMS are provided.

+4.4.1 Resources, roles, responsibilities, and authority 4.4.1 Structure and responsibility Core function 1: Define the scope of work Guiding principle 1: Line manager is clearly responsible for ES&H Guiding principle 2: Clear ES&H roles and responsibilities Guiding principle 4: Balanced priorities Guiding principle 4.
+Dalanced priorities

+All employees at BNL have specific roles and responsibilities in key areas, including environmental protection.
+Environmental and Waste Management technical support personnel assist the line organizations with developing and meeting their environmental responsibilities.
+Every Laboratory employee is required to develop a Roles, Responsibilities, Accountabilities, and Authorities (R2A2) document signed by the employee, their supervisor, and the supervisor's manager.
+Specifics on environment, safety, and health performance expectations are included in these documents.

+4.4.2 Competence, training, and awareness 3, Core function 4: Perform work within controls Guiding principle 3: Competence commensurate with responsibilities responsibilities